-S1 or S2 LT41⁄2

-HSC Exam
+mou exam

 Percentile Range

 Required

 51-100

 21-100

 1-100

-The design, production and use of accounting and other quantitative information in the planning and control of organizations, with particular reference to manufacturing activities and to long-term and short-term decision-making and financial planning.
+The design, production and use of accounting and other quantitative information in the planning and control of organizations, with particular reference to manufacturing activities and to long- and short-term decisionmaking and financial planning.

-14.542 Accounting and Financial Management IIB S1 or S2 LT41⁄2
+14.542 Accounting and Financial Management IIB S1 or S2 L2T21⁄2

-Prerequisites: 14.511 plus HSC results as for 14.522.
+Prerequisite: 14.511 plus HSC results as for 14.522.

-A critical examination of concepts and problems in income measurement, asset valuation and financial reporting for various forms of business undertaking especially corporate organizations, including associated aspects of auditing and taxation and methods of accounting for changing prices.
+Critical examination of concepts and problems in income measurement, asset valuation and financial reporting for various forms of business undertaking with particular reference to corporate organizations, including associated aspects of auditing and taxation and methods of accounting for changing prices.

-14.602 Computer Information Systems I
+14.602 Computer Information Systems I S1 or S2 L2T1

-Prerequisite: 14.511 plus 15.411 or approved studies in Computer Science.
+Prerequisites: 14.511 plus 15.411 or approved studies in computer science.

-Information' systems and the organization and architecture of typical commercial application systems; the systems lifecycle; the systems analysis/design task; tools and techniques of the systems analysi; documentation techniques, internal controls and interfacing with the EDP auditor; file design concepts; logic and computer hardware; commercial computer programming.
+Information systems and the organization, architecture of typical commercial application systems, the systems lifecycle, the systems analysis/design task, tools and techniques of the systems analyst, documentation techniques, internal controls and interfacing with the edp auditor, file design concepts, logic and computer hardware, commercial computer programming.

-14.603 Computer Information Systems 2 S2 L3
+14.603 Computer Information Systems II S2 L2T1